MariamElSahhar/Mario-Pong/README.md

 2. Run `make run-db`.
 This runs the PostgreSQL container and maps the database to ``data/`` in the repository. `data/` is in `.gitignore` and won't be uploaded to Git.
 3. Run `make run-backend`
 4. Backend API is available through `http://127.0.0.1:8000/`

+# Improvements
+- Implementing rate limiting or throttling
+- Improving responsiveness, cross-browser compatibility, and accessibility
+- Using WebSockets for TicTacToe to reduce server load
+- Implementing friend requests and inviting friends to play games